reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

 ````
 Here, we have overridden the `doFilterInternal()` and added our logic.
 In this case, the request will proceed in the filter chain only if the required header
 `X-Application-Name` is passed in the request.
-Also, we can verify that this filter gets wired to our `SecurityConfiguration` class from the logs
+Also, we can verify that this filter gets wired to our `SecurityConfiguration` class from the logs.

 ````text
 Will secure Ant [pattern='/library/**'] with [org.springframework.security.web.session.DisableEncodeUrlFilter@669469c9,